QuadCoreJoey/CLChallenge/README.md

 # CLChallenge

-No bash script required.
-Challenge completed in Python3, requirements are in the requirements.txt file.
+Challenge scripted using Python 3, requirements are in the requirements.txt file.
 No bash run script necesssary.